fykaa/kyverno-json-policies-aws-ecs/check-aws-vpc-network-mode/README.md

 To evaluate and test the policy ensuring the presence of the `awsvpc` network mode in the Terraform plan payload, follow the steps outlined below:

+For testing this policy you will need to:
+- Make sure you have `kyverno-json` installed on the machine
+- Properly authenticate with AWS

 1. **Initialize Terraform:**
     ```bash
     terraform init